-The cost associated with the remuneration of Councilors is determined by the Minister of Co-operative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-The most recent proclamation in this regard has been taken into account in compiling the Municipality's budget.
-The provision of debt impairment was determined based on the annual average collection rate of 85.4% and the Debt Write-off Policy of the Municipality.
-For the 2022/23 financial year this amount equates to R61, 181 million and escalates to R62, 477 million in 2023/24 and R63, 928 million 2024/25.
+The cost associated with the remuneration of councilors is determined by the Minister of Co-operative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
+The most recent proclamation in this regard has been taken into account in compiling the municipality's budget.
+The provision of debt impairment was determined based on the annual average collection rate of 60.4% and the Credit Control policy of the municipality.
+For the 2023/24 financial year this amount equates to R31, 472 million and escalates to R33, 014 million in 2024/25 and R34, 566 million 2025/26.
 While this expenditure is considered a non-cash flow item, it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate for asset consumption.
-Budget appropriations in this regard total R59, 780 million for the 2022/23 financial year and equates to 10% of the total operating expenditure.
+Budget appropriations in this regard total R65, 402 million for the 2023/24 financial year and equates to 11% of the total operating expenditure.
 Cognizance should be taken that the implementation of GRAP 17 accounting standard has meant bringing a range of assets previously not included in the assets register onto the register.
 Note should therefore be taken that depreciation and asset impairment as well as debt impairment constitute non-cash items and as a result they are excluded when determining surplus to be expended for funding capital projects, if any.

 Bulk purchase is directly informed by the purchase of electricity from Eskom.
 The annual price increases have been factored into the budget appropriations and directly inform the revenue provisions.
 The expenditure includes distribution losses.
-MFMA circular 115 outlines the set tariff increase for municipal bulk purchase from Eskom of 9.6%.
+MFMA circular 123 outlines the approved tariff increase by National Energy Regulator of South Africa (NERSA) for municipal bulk purchase from Eskom of 18.7% in 2023/24, 12.7% in 2024/25 and 17.7% in 2025/26.